-- Click DB Connection.
+- Click Database connection.

-- On the Database
+- On the Database connection page select the

-- Instance Wallet: Wallet for a single database only; this provides a database-specific wallet.
+- Instance wallet: Wallet for a single database only; this provides a database-specific wallet.

-- Regional Wallet: Wallet for all Autonomous Databases for a given tenant and region (this includes all service instances that a cloud account owns).
+- Regional wallet: Wallet for all Autonomous Databases for a given tenant and region (this includes all service instances that a cloud account owns).

-Note:Oracle recommends you provide a database-specific wallet, using Instance Wallet, to end users and for application use whenever possible.
+Note:Oracle recommends you provide a database-specific wallet, using Instance wallet, to end users and for application use whenever possible.
 Regional wallets should only be used for administrative purposes that require potential access to all Autonomous Databases within a region.

-- Click Download Wallet.
+- Click Download wallet.

-- In the Download Wallet dialog, enter a wallet password in the Password field and confirm the password in the Confirm Password field.
+- In the Download wallet dialog, enter a wallet password in the Password field and confirm the password in the Confirm password field.